Get a quote online

 Direct cremation is a low-cost alternative to traditional cremation, and it can be considerably cheaper.
 It also offers greater flexibility and financial control over how you say goodbye.

-There is also a real change in what people are looking for from a funeral and an increasing numbers of families are choosing a celebration of life event.
+There is also a real change in what people are looking for from a funeral, and an increasing number of families are choosing a celebration of life event.

-In the UK, a direct cremation typically costs around £1,498, but you should always check exactly what is included in the price.
-Many providers don’t offer fully-inclusive pricing and there may be some key omissions, such as the removal of medical devices, safeguarding of jewellery, doctors’ fees and return of the ashes.
+In the UK, a direct cremation typically costs less than half the price of a traditional funeral.
+Many providers don’t offer fully-inclusive pricing, and there may be some key omissions, such as the removal of medical devices, safeguarding of jewellery, doctors’ fees and return of the ashes.

 Free cremation